pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-logistic.myst.md

 ## The model
 We will use a simple model, which assumes that the probability of making more than $50K is a function of age, years of education and hours worked per week.
-We will use PyMC3 do inference.
+We will use PyMC do inference.

 In Bayesian statistics, we treat everything as a random variable and we want to know the posterior probability distribution of the parameters